JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 npm run example4
 ```

-On each page we wan't to show a users display name.
+For this example, on each page we want to show a users display name.
 And we need to use this method to decide how to render their display name.

 ```typescript